ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 A lot of users rely on a keyboard so make sure that they can tab through your content easily.
 Having a logical focus order makes most sense.
 To make your page more operable, add labels to UI elements to help them describe what they do.
-For example it is of no use to add a search icon to a search button without adding the "Search" text somewhere.
+For example, it is of no use to add a search icon to a search button without adding the "Search" text somewhere.
-Screenreader users will be very grateful for such small adaptations.
+Screen reader users will be very grateful for such small adaptations.

 Most of the tips that Bob gave were easy to verify on your own.
 For example, try to use your web application with only your keyboard to check if it's easy to operate.